martin-beran/fpga/mb50/README.md

 - A two-character constant, converted to a number with the lower byte containing the first character code and the higher byte containing the second character code
-- Unary and binary operators with left associativity and the same meaning and precedence as in C. From highest to lowest priority:
+- Unary and binary operators with no associativity (parentheses must be used if more than two subexpressions are connected by operators with the same precedence) and the same meaning and precedence as in C. From highest to lowest priority:
     - `~` (bitwise NOT), `-` (unary minus, computes two's complement)
     - `*`, `/`, `%` (multiplication, division, remainder)
     - `+`, `-` (addition, subtraction)